MBA in Sales & Marketing – Admission 2026, Fees, Syllabus, Top Colleges & Career Scope

 Compensation Reality

-• Entry roles gets start around ₹7–12 LPA
+• Entry roles often start around ₹7–12 LPA

-• Senior roles go over ₹25–40 LPA, especially with global exposure
+• Senior roles cross ₹25–40 LPA with strong results

 Final Thought